xingronaldo/ISNet/README.md

 The data structure for the Season-Varying dataset has been already given in that folder.

-The LEVIR-CD dataset share the same data structure.
+The LEVIR-CD dataset and the SYSU-CD dataset share the same data structure.

-Note that the instances in original LEVIR-CD dataset are cropped from 512×512 to 256×256.
+Note that the instances in original LEVIR-CD dataset are cropped from 1024×1024 to 256×256.

 ## * Test